AnonymerNiklasistanonym/MoonpieBot/README.md

 ## Development

-- The entry point of the app is `src/index.ts`
+- The entry point is `src/index.ts`
-- A `.env` file should be created which is used for environment variables in the local dev environment
-- `npm run dev` - start the app in development mode (it reads the local .env file)
+- The main method is `src/index.ts`

+- `npm run build:dev`: will do the same as `npm run build` but with for example source maps
+- `npm run dev`: will do the same as `npm run build:dev; npm run start` and will redo these steps any time a source code change is detected
-- `npm run test:dev` - run tests locally (reads local .env)
+- `npm run test`: run tests
-- `npm run lint` - run eslint
-- `npm run format` - run prettier
+- `npm run mocha -- path/to/file.test.ts-or-pattern`: run only a custom test suite instead of all of them
+- `npm run lint-fix`: lint source code files for errors and style errors (fixes some of them automatically)
-- `npm run build:dev` - build typescript with source maps and comments in code are kept
+- `npm run format-fix`: format source code files for style errors (fixes some of them automatically)

-- `npm run mocha` - a helper npm script for running customised mocha command e.g. test a single file `npm run mocha -- file-name-or-pattern`
+### Debugging

+The bot can be debugged using [Visual Studio Code](https://code.visualstudio.com/) (**there are open source versions with no Microsoft telemetry!**):

+- Go to the `Debug` screen (`Ctrl` + `Shift` + `D`)
+- Select *Debug Moonpiebot*
+- Click run (`F5`)

+You can now catch uncaught exceptions or break on any line by setting breakpoints in the TypeScript source files (or the compiled JavaScript files).

 ### Tests